Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Background

 \section{Background}

 { \textbf{Diffusion Models.}} Diffusion models consist of two main processes: a forward process and a reverse process.
-Given a data point $x_0$ with probability distribution $p(x_0)$, the forward diffusion process gradually adds Gaussian noise to $x_0$ according to a pre-set variance schedule $\beta_1, \cdots, \beta_T$ and degrades the structure of the data.
-At the time step $t$, the latent variable ${x_t}$ is only determined by the $x_{t-1}$ due to its discrete-time Markov process nature.
-At inference time, the diffusion model iteratively executes the reverse process $T$ times starting from a randomly sampled Gaussian Noise $(\epsilon \sim \mathcal{N}(0, \mathbf{I}))$.
-For more details on diffusion models, we request our readers to refer to Appendix~\ref{sec:diff_models_back}.
+Given a data point $x_0$ with probability distribution $p(x_0)$, the forward diffusion process gradually adds Gaussian noise to $x_0$ according to a pre-set variance schedule $\gamma_1, \cdots, \gamma_T$ and degrades the structure of the data.
+We request readers to refer to App.~\ref{sec:diff_models_back} for more details on diffusion models.

-We now explain Direct Preference Optimization (DPO), a simpler alternative to RLHF~\citep{christiano2017deep}.
-Abusing notation, we will also $x_0$ as random variables for language.

-{ \textbf{Reward Modeling.}} Estimating human preferences for a particular generation $x_0$, given the context $c$, is challenging because we do not have direct access to a reward model $r(c, x_0)$.
+{ \textbf{Reward Modeling.}} Estimating human preferences for a particular generation $x_0$ (hereafter treated as a random variable for language), given the context $c$, is challenging because we do not have direct access to a reward model $r(c, x_0)$.
 In our scenario, we assume only ranked pairs of samples are available, where one sample is considered a ``winner'' ($x^w_0$) and the other a ``loser'' ($x^l_0$) under the same conditioning \(c\).
 Based on the Bradley-Terry (BT) model, human preferences can be modeled as:

 where \(\sigma\) represents the sigmoid function.
 The reward model $r(c, x_0)$ is parameterized by a neural network $\phi$ and trained through maximum likelihood estimation for binary classification:

 Here, prompt \(c\) and data pairs \((x^w_0, x^l_0)\) are drawn from a dataset labeled with human preferences.